“But I Had a Happy Childhood”: Why Therapists Go Back to the Past

 As Bessel van der Kolk writes in The Body Keeps the Score, trauma lives in the body.

-That tightening in your chest before a confrontation.
+• That tightening in your chest before a confrontation.

-That need to overachieve to feel worthy.
+• That compulsion to overachieve in order to feel worthy.

 Final Reflection: